 by Karen Anne Baldauski

 REGATTA, 15.75 x 25 unframed size, acrylic on 140 lb watercolor paper, $2400.
 This new painting is available for sale at the New England Watercolor Society's juried North American Exhibition from November 2-December 3.
 "Regatta" was recently juried into the highly competitive New England Watercolor (NEWS) 2022 North American Exhibition.
 The juror is Soon Y. Warren.
 Only 85 out of a total of 435 paintings were selected and will be on display at the NEWS gallery in Plymouth, MA.
-Karen is now a NEWS Signature Member.
+Karen has gained NEWS "Signature" status.
 Contact newenglandwatercolorsociety.org for more information.

 "Edge Of The Sea", 24x36, acrylic on stretched canvas.